Tom Holland's latest adventure 'Uncharted' tops box office - NewsBreak

 “This result is yet another extraordinary testament to the appetite for the theatrical experience that Sony Pictures bet on,” said Josh Greenstein, the president of Sony Pictures Motion Picture Group, in a statement.

 Sony also released the megahit “Spider-Man: No Way Home" exclusively in theaters late last year.
-That Holland-led enterprise has now earned over $770.1 million in North America and is the No. 3 domestic release of all time.
+That Holland-led enterprise has now earned $771.7 million in North America and is the No. 3 domestic release of all time.

-“Tom Holland is a megastar regardless of whether he’s Peter Parker or Nathan Drake,” said Paul Dergarabedian, the senior media analyst for Comscore.
-“For many of the actors who have portrayed superheroes, breaking out of that role and having big box office success outside of that is a tough go.”

 “Uncharted” does have a ways to go to make up its $120 million production budget, which will likely be heavily offset by overseas earnings.
 Its global total has already surpassed $100 million and, unlike “Spider-Man,” “Uncharted” will also get the benefit of a release in China, beginning March 14.